Dubrovnik – Croatia

 Dubrovnik is an old city on the Adriatic Sea coast in the south of Croatia, nicknamed “Pearl of the Adriatic” and is listed as a UNESCO World Heritage Site since 1979.

 Dubrovnik is among the 10 best medieval walled cities in the world.
 The city is completely pedestrianised and easily small enough to get around on foot, with some of the streets are a little steep and many stairs to climb.
 Steeped in stunning architecture and sculptural detail, and boasts spectacular churches, monasteries, museums, and fountains.

-As early as 19th century, it was discovered by celebrities as a place to be seen.
-Royalty, presidents and diplomats have all favored the city.
+As early as the 19th century, it was discovered by celebrities as a place to be seen.
+Royalty, presidents and diplomats have all favoured the city.
 The late Pope John Paul II was a fan of Dubrovnik and was even made an honorary citizen.

 Although Dubrovnik was demilitarised in the 1970s to protect it from war, in 1991, after the breakup of Yugoslavia, it was besieged by the Yugoslav People’s Army (JNA) for seven months and received significant shelling damage.
 Dubrovnik was heavily bombed during the Croatian War of Independence from 1991 to 1995, but almost all of the damage has been repaired, if you look closely around the old town, mortar damage in the cobblestone streets and bullet marks in the stone houses are visible.

 The city of Dubrovnik was built on maritime trade.
 In the Middle Ages, it became the only city-state in the Adriatic to rival Venice.
 Supported by its wealth and skilled diplomacy, the city achieved a remarkable level of development during the 15th and 16th centuries.
 It managed to survive many centuries, with constant threats to its territory, particularly from the mighty Ottoman Empire and Venice.